peterpot/openath.github.io/entry_terms.md

  1. review and test the entry process on a separate test server, before it goes live
  1. undergo a short briefing, via a shared screen.

-We assume you are personally comfortable with technology, including spreadsheets and browsers.
-If this is not the case, it may be worth finding someone else in your club who is.
-We are happy to support 2-3 users in each club, as long as we can brief you at once.

 Our intention is that later this summer, you will be able to copy previous "meeting specs", or copy from templates, so that going forwards you can set up your own competitions, test them and put them "live" at any time, without even needing our help.
 Several of our key meeting organisers are doing this already.